pagkly/Zed/Investopedia3/Introduction to the Family and Medical Leave Act (FMLA).md

 An employee who takes unpaid leave that falls under the FMLA is job-protected; that is, the employee can return to the same position held before the leave began.
 If the same position is unavailable, the employer must provide a position that is substantially equal in pay, benefits, and responsibility.3

-To qualify for [FMLA](https://www.investopedia.com/articles/personal-finance/061615/how-fill-out-fmla-forms.asp), an employee must be employed by a business with 50 or more employees within a 75-mile radius of his or her work site.
+To qualify for [[FMLA]](https://www.investopedia.com/articles/personal-finance/061615/how-fill-out-fmla-forms.asp), an employee must be employed by a business with 50 or more employees within a 75-mile radius of his or her work site.
 The employee must have worked for the employer for at least 12 months and 1,250 hours within the last 12 months.
 The FMLA mandates unpaid, job-protected leave for up to 12 weeks a year.
-The Department of Labor's [FMLA Informational Page](https://www.dol.gov/agencies/whd/fmla) offers more details.
+The Department of Labor's [[FMLA Informational Page]](https://www.dol.gov/agencies/whd/fmla) offers more details.

 ## FMLA Purposes